 Because protein is a satiating macronutrient, adding it to recipes can make those foods too filling for people to reach their daily calorie target.

-Individuals with this problem would benefit from drinking more liquid calories and focusing on calorie-dense sources of food like these cheap carbs for bulking that are still good for you.
+Individuals with this problem would benefit from drinking more liquid calories and focusing on calorie-dense sources of food.

 Limited Carb Intake

 For clients with mass gain and/or athletic performance goals, substituting protein powder for flour in a recipe can make it harder for these individuals to get enough grams of carbohydrates to meet their targets.